LucasS-05/javascript-static-template/README.md

 - uses the new [html-bundler-webpack-plugin](https://github.com/webdiscus/html-bundler-webpack-plugin) to simplify the plugin structure
 (as it covers multiple essential plugins in one) and to offer a high level of bundler customizability

+### Advantages
+- **Simplicity and speed**
+- Cost-effective
+- Enhanced security
+- Reliable performance
+- Easy hosting options
+- Version control with Git
+- SEO-friendly structure
+- Improved performance on low-end devices
+- High availability through caching
+- No database management required

+### Limitations
+- Limited interactivity
+- Dependency on web development skills
+- Inefficient content management
+- Reduced functionality

+## Use cases
+**Due to the limitations of static websites, this template shines the best when the content doesn't change often and it doesn't rely on external data.**

+### This template is best suited for:
+- **Brochure Websites**: Static websites work well for businesses or individuals looking to showcase basic information, such as company profiles, contact details, and product/service descriptions.

+- **Personal Portfolios**: Artists, photographers, writers, or freelancers can create visually appealing static websites to display their work, portfolios, and achievements without the need for complex functionalities.

+- **Blogs and Documentation**: Static websites can efficiently serve as blogs or documentation platforms, where content is primarily text-based and doesn't require frequent updates or user interactions.

+- **Landing Pages**: Static websites are often used for landing pages or promotional campaigns, where the focus is on a specific call to action, capturing leads, or providing concise information.

+### This template is not suited for :
+- E-commerce

+- Social Networking

+- News and Media

+- User-generated Content such as forums, discussion boards, wikis, or review sites

+- Personalized Experiences

+- Real-time Data

 ## Why [eta](https://github.com/joemccann/dillinger)?